 They visit at least four islands.

-Snorkeling with tropical fish in coral gardens, swimming in warm waters and beach days on private motus (tiny islets) are among the most popular activities.
+Snorkeling with tropical fish in coral gardens, swimming in warm waters and beach days on private motus (tiny islets) are just a few highlights.

-But introducing you to the French Polynesian culture is also an integral part of your cruise.
+Introducing you to the French Polynesian culture is another integral part of your cruise.
+So you’ll also get to enjoy, for example, the magic of watching Tahitian dancers on your ship.

 There are a few other cruises that go to Tahiti and French Polynesia.

-Oceania Cruises is another visitor to the South Pacific, typically combining the Hawaiian islands with other islands in the South Pacific, like Samoa and Vanuatu.
+Oceania Cruises (known for some of the best food at sea) is another visitor to the South Pacific, typically combining the Hawaiian islands with islands in the South Pacific, like Samoa and Vanuatu.

-These other cruise lines don’t specialize in South Pacific island cruises, however, and may only visit one or two French Polynesian islands.
+These cruise lines don’t specialize in South Pacific island cruises, however, and may only call in at one or two French Polynesian islands.

 There’s also Aranui Cruises.
-It offers trips from Tahiti to the Marquesas on the dual-purpose passenger and freighter ship, Aranui 5.
+It offers trips from Tahiti to the remote Marquesas Islands on the dual-purpose passenger and freighter ship, Aranui 5 (which carries 230 passengers).

 But because it acts as both a working cargo ship and a passenger ship, it’s not for everyone, and so we’re not covering it here.

-But you might like to know what you can do on your French Polynesia cruise – so let’s go and explore some of the islands!
+Before we compare Windstar’s Star Breeze with Paul Gauguin you might like to know what you can do on your French Polynesia cruise – so let’s go and explore some of the main islands!

-After flying into the international airport in Papeete, it’s a good idea to stay overnight for a couple of days to shake off jet lag before starting your cruise.
+After flying to Papeete, it’s a good idea to stay overnight for a couple of days to shake off jet lag before starting your cruise.

 We like the Intercontinental Tahiti Resort & Spa.
 It’s just a few minutes’ drive from the airport and set on a lovely lagoon with azure waters.